rubygems/rubygems/bundler/doc/development/DEBUGGING.md

 Make sure you've followed the [development setup](SETUP.md) docs before trying to debug.

-## Debugging in tests
+## Print debugging

-Your best option is to print debug in the test suite.
-Put `puts` statements anywhere you want to see an object or variable and you'll see your `puts` in the console output.
+The easiest way to debug is to print debug.
+Put `puts` statements anywhere in the code that you want to see an object or variable and you'll see your `puts` in the console output.

+This can be especially helpful when running tests.

 ```ruby
 puts "stacktrace: #{caller_locations(0).join("\n")}"